 From 22 March 2017 – 2 April 2018, Yarra Plenty Regional Library will be participating in the Statewide 1000 Books Before School campaign.
 Registration is open to all YPRL library members, their babies and pre-school age children.

 Sign up at your local YPRL branch and receive a special library bag, reading record and stickers.
-Place a sticker or mark the reading record for each book that you read with your child.
+Place a sticker or mark the reading recordopens a new window for each book that you read with your child.
 After you read 100, 250, 500, 750 and 1000 books, visit the library to collect your milestone prizes.

 It’s easier than you might think to read 1000 books.
 If you read just three books a day, you can read more than 1000 books in a year.
 Repetition is great for developing early literacy skills, so if you read the same book more than once, you can count it each time you read.